 In Gomorrah, the clans have comparitively few members, but these few make use of large numbers of ordinary people, who are terrorised, cajoled or bribed into giving active or passive support.
 The inhabitants might generally welcome an end to the violence and lawlessness, were it ever to come, but they value the social benefits the Camorra, rather cynically, have been providing for them.
 The clans keep the peace in places where the police do not venture.
 They offer low-interest loans to people whom the legitimate banks have turned away.
 They give regular and secure employment in places where jobs are scarce.
 Certainly, the population of Casal di Principe or Scampia have little reason to believe that if organised crime were to vanish from their streets, the State authorities would suddenly arrive in the area and do their job well.

 Gomorrah is everywhere.
 The Camorra merely practice a purer version, an archetype, of the self-interest by which many of us choose to live.
 The management structures and the business strategies behind the clans’ operations are the same as those of many a legitimate enterprise, just better focused and more profitable.
-The most successful Camorra bosses have no need to break the law.
+Some of the younger bosses have discovered that there is no need any more to break the law.
 They have turned themselves into law-abiding and tax-compliant businessmen, who ‘assist’ politicians in framing the laws in the way that suits them.

-Thankfully, the Camorra have not remained unopposed.
+Back now to the Camorra.
+Thankfully, their evil has met with spirited opposition.
 There have been politicians, magistrates and police officers who stood up to the clans, often at great personal cost.
 The Catholic Church, too, has had its heroes.
-Let me mention here Father Giuseppe Diana of Casal di Principe, Father Aniello Manganiello of Scampia and Bishop Antonio Riboldi of Acerra.
-These are poor localities and Camorra strongholds.
-Father Diana, known locally as Don Peppino, became so fed up that he denied camorristi the Catholic sacraments and began to expose their extortion rackets.
+Let me mention three of them: Father Giuseppe Diana of Casal di Principe, Father Aniello Manganiello of Scampia and Bishop Antonio Riboldi of Acerra.
+Casal di Principe, Scampia and Acerra are poor localities and Camorra strongholds.
+Father Diana, known locally as Don Peppino, became so fed up with the Camorra that he denied camorristi the Catholic sacraments and began to expose their extortion rackets.
 He was gunned down inside his church in 1994.
 Father Manganiello used educational measures to try to protect the young people of his parish from being seduced into crime.
-But when he denounced the Camorra and their political enablers on national television, he was shunned by his parishioners and then transferred to Rome.
-While the two priests chose the way of social activism, Bishop Riboldi preferred to work more quietly within pastoral boundaries.
+But when he denounced the Camorra and their political enablers on national television, he was shunned by his parishioners and then transferred away by his ecclesiastical superiors.
+While the two priests chose the means of social activism, Bishop Riboldi preferred to work more quietly and to stay within more narrow pastoral boundaries.
 Perhaps for this reason, the bishop was never a threat to the business activities of the clans and remained relatively safe all his life.
 The Camorra, it seems, do not care very much if a bishop chides them for their immorality, but they are enormously concerned over any disruption of their money-making.

 Here, Saviano writes as a witness to evil.
-But does it ring true?
+But one cannot help wondering, does it ring true?

 Perhaps, amid all the horror, a simple lesson is overlooked: if one takes from evil the satisfaction of a desire, even if it is only the desire to see and understand, evil is left unchallenged, and one succumbs to its fascination.
 Then, the act of witness, however courageous, becomes one further tool which evil can use for its circulation.